MIKLIUM/MIKLIUM/SECURITY.md

 ## Recognition & Thanks

-We greatly appreciate everyone who helps make MIKLIUM safer.
-As a token of our gratitude, we will publicly thank you and display your username in our release notes and and in a special thanks section for helping with the development.
+Thank you for helping us make MIKLIUM safer for everyone!
+As a token of our gratitude, we will publicly thank you and display your username in our release notes and in a special thanks section for helping with the development.
 Your contributions make a real difference!